vwong/awsm.css/README.md

 <link rel="stylesheet" href="awsm.min.css">
 ```

-Also don't forget to add viewport info to `<head>` section for adaptation to mobile.
+Also don't forget to add viewport info to the `<head>` for adaptation to mobile.
 Like this:

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1.0">